monsieursquirrel/becoming-functonal-in-rust/README.md

 # becoming-functonal-in-rust

-An attempt at converting the code examples from Joshua Backfield's book into Rust.
+An attempt at converting the code examples from Joshua Backfield's book, Becoming Functional, into Rust.